fengelhardt/go-webdav/README.md

 You can now browse `webdavs://localhost:9999/webdav` with your avorite WebDAV client.

-You have to accept the test license, which is in no way secure, but there for testing purposes.
+You have to accept the test certificate, which is in no way secure, but there for testing purposes.
 Use either "alice" (pwd: alice) or "bob" (pwd: bob) for credentials.

 You can see now that in the `/tmp/srv` folder the uploaded files are placed,